 Last, we will remove nonfilers from the dataset before we begin our analysis, as per client recommendation.

 Weight the base dataset.
-To bring the CPS estimates in line with existing North Carolina demographic data, weights will be applied.
+The CPS has sample weights that correct for sampling error based on known population-level demographic characteristics such as age, race, sex, and ethnicity.
+To bring the CPS estimates in line with existing North Carolina demographic data, new weights will be applied.
 We will group all people with the same age, race, and gender, sum their CPS weights together, and divide the weight in the state’s demographic data by the summed CPS weight to get an alignment factor.

 Assemble projections.
 We will construct a dataset of the economic projections, listed in Table 1 above, for each year between 2015 and 2031.
 The CBO does not have projections past 2031, so we will take the average percent increase in each category between 2022 and 2031 and use that calculation to consistently grow income components from 2032 to 2040 (the “CBO projection dataset”).